joeyshi12/pql-parser/README.md

 Plot query language parser library.

-A simple CSV visualizer tool made with this parser can be found at <a href="https://devtools.joeyshi.xyz/csv_vis">https://devtools.joeyshi.xyz/csv_vis</a>.
+A simple CSV visualizer tool made with this parser is hosted at <a href="https://devtools.joeyshi.xyz/csv_vis">https://devtools.joeyshi.xyz/csv_vis</a>.

 ## To Do